Impartial geodetic building games on graphs: Introduction

 A \emph{geodesic} on a finite graph is a shortest path between two vertices.
 The \emph{geodetic closure} of a set $S$ of vertices is the collection of vertices contained on geodesics between pairs of vertices of $S$.
 Harary~\cite{HARARY1984323} and subsequently Buckley and Harary~\cite{BuckleyHarary86} introduced two impartial geodetic games on graphs.
 In both games, two players alternately take turns selecting previously-unselected vertices, and the geodetic closure of the jointly-selected vertices is computed after each turn.
 The first player who causes the geodetic closure to equal the entire vertex set wins their achievement game.
 The first player who cannot select a vertex without causing the geodetic closure to equal the entire vertex set loses their avoidance game.
 The outcomes of both games were studied for some of the more familiar graphs, including cycles, complete graphs, wheel graphs, generalized wheel graphs (corrected in~\cite{Necascova}), complete bipartite graphs, hypercubes, and the Petersen graph in~\cite{BuckleyHarary86}.
 Haynes, Henning, and Tiller~\cite{HaynesHenningTiller} studied both the achievement and avoidance games for complete multipartite graphs, coronas, complete block graphs, and split graphs.
 Other geodetic games on graphs were studied in~\cite{BuckleyHarary85,FraenkelHarary89,Wang17}.

 In this paper, we investigate a variation of the games studied in~\cite{BuckleyHarary86,HaynesHenningTiller} that uses convex hulls instead of geodetic closures.
 Our variation is analogous to games played on groups studied in ~\cite{anderson.harary:achievement, BeneshErnstSiebenGENSpectrum, BeneshErnstSiebenSymAlt, BeneshErnstSiebenGeneralizedDihedral, brandenburg:algebraicGames, ErnstSieben}.
 An intuitive description of the difference between these operators is that the convex hull iteratively applies the geodetic closure until the set stabilizes.
+See Figure~\ref{fig:sample-game} for an example of the achievement game.
 The convex hull yields a closure system, whereas the geodetic closure is not idempotent.
 We show that the convex hull and geodetic closure games are different on hypercube graphs, complete multipartite graphs, and generalized wheel graphs.
 The two variations of the games are the same on all other graph families we consider.

-Whereas~\cite{BuckleyHarary85,BuckleyHarary86,FraenkelHarary89,HaynesHenningTiller} only determine the outcome of their variants, we compute the nim-numbers, and hence the outcomes, of our games.
-One consequence of our work is that we have simultaneously determined the nim-numbers for the geodetic closure variants in instances where the convex hull games and geodetic closure games are the same.
+Whereas~\cite{BuckleyHarary85,BuckleyHarary86,FraenkelHarary89,HaynesHenningTiller} only determine the outcome of their variants, we compute the nim-values, and hence the outcomes, of our games.
+One consequence of our work is that we have simultaneously determined the nim-values for the geodetic closure variants in instances where the convex hull games and geodetic closure games are the same.

-To determine nim-numbers for our games, we will often follow the approach introduced in~\cite{ErnstSieben} and generalized in~\cite{SiebenHypergraph}, which use structure diagrams for studying the nim-numbers.
-Loosely speaking, a structure diagram is a quotient of the game by an equivalence relation called structure equivalence, which respects the nim-numbers of the positions of the game and drastically simplifies calculation of nim-numbers.
+To determine nim-values for our games, we will often follow the approach introduced in~\cite{ErnstSieben} and generalized in~\cite{SiebenHypergraph}, which use structure diagrams for studying the nim-values.
+Loosely speaking, a structure diagram is a quotient of the game by an equivalence relation called structure equivalence, which respects the nim-values of the positions of the game and drastically simplifies calculation of nim-values.